-The following statements should help to explain the current financial position of the Candler County School System and the effects the economic recession have had on it.
-Like most school systems in the State of Georgia, the Candler County School System has been negatively impacted by the effects of the economic recession.
-Beginning back in fiscal year 2003, the state authorized austerity cuts (or amended formula adjustments), which negatively impacted the QBE funding formula funds that help to fund the education of our students.
-While the economic conditions of the State of Georgia are improving as of 2016, the state continues to underfund education.
+Like most school systems in the State of Georgia, the Candler County School District still feels the negative impacts and effects of the economic recession from years prior.
+Beginning in fiscal year 2003, the state authorized austerity cuts (or amended formula adjustments), which negatively impacted the QBE funding formula funds that help to fund the education of our students.
+While the economic conditions of the State of Georgia are improving as of fiscal year 2017, the state continues to underfund education.
 In addition, employer health insurance costs funded by the School District have risen over the past few years which have negatively impacted our financial position.
 However, due to Candler County Board of Education's close monitoring of revenues and expenditures over several years, our fund balance was sufficient to provide for current year shortfalls in state and federal funding without the need for furlough days, reductions in staff, or an increase to the taxpayer millage rate.
+The general fund has an unassigned fund balance of \$3.7 million, which is an increase of about \$311 thousand from the prior fiscal year.

-The School District will continue to look for ways to align resources and costs in a way to ensure the best opportunity for student success.
+The School District will continue to be a good steward and look for ways to align resources and costs in a way to ensure the best opportunity for student success.